garden-io/garden/docs/reference/module-types/terraform.md

 # varfiles exist).
 varfile:

+# The names of any services that this service depends on at runtime, and the names of any tasks that should be
+# executed before this service is deployed.
+dependencies: []

 # If set to true, Garden will run `terraform destroy` on the stack when calling `garden delete env` or `garden delete
 # service <module name>`.
 allowDestroy: false